weecology/data-sharing-paper/data_sharing_ms.md

 Use these well defined formats when they exist, because that is what other scientists and most existing software will be able to work with most easily.

 Data that does not have a well defined standard format is often stored in tables.
-Tabular data should typically be stored as a text files because they can be opened by any type of software.
+Tabular data should typically be stored as text files because they can be opened by any type of software.
-These text files use delimiters to indicate different columns and commas are the most commonly used delimiter (i.e., comma-delimited text files with the .csv extension).
+These text files use delimiters to indicate different columns, and commas are the most commonly used delimiter (i.e., comma-delimited text files with the .csv extension).
 In contrast to plain text files, proprietary formats such as those used by Microsoft Excel can be difficult to load into other programs.
 In addition, these types of files can become obsolete, eventually making it difficult to open the data files at all if the newer versions of the software no longer support the original format [@borer2009; @strasser2011; @strasser2012].